 In other words, secondary auto rental coverage is meant to supplement your own auto insurance policy – not replace it.
 In most cases, secondary CDW works in conjunction with your own auto policy but only after you file a claim.
 Secondary CDW coverage may not provide a meaningful benefit in some cases.
 Since you'll need to file a claim with your own auto policy first, you could still face premium increases if your rental car is damaged.

-Several credit cards offer secondary CDW coverage as a cardholder perk, including the Citi® Hilton HHonors™ Reserve Card and the Premier Rewards Gold Card from American Express.
+Several credit cards offer secondary CDW coverage as a cardholder perk, including the Citi® Hilton HHonors™ Reserve Card.

 Some credit cards offer a meatier form of coverage, often called primary auto rental coverage.
 With primary coverage, you'll have coverage for the total loss of your vehicle due to damage or theft.
 However, like with secondary auto rental coverage, you'll still be responsible for damage to other vehicles or persons if applicable.